AKSW/QuitDiff/README.md

 # Quit Diff

+## Requirements

+For using QuitDiff you need to have python version 3 installed.

+To install the required packages use pip:

+    pip install -r requirements.txt

 ## Use as `git-difftool`

 Add one of the following sections to you `~/.gitconfig` (in your home directory) or `.git/config` (in your git working directory).